 Please follow these steps to install CloudShark:

-1. Install a CentOS or RHEL 7 or 8 system.
+1. Install a CentOS or RHEL 7 system.

 2. Upgrade the operating system.
 In a terminal, become the root user and upgrade the system by running the following commands.
 If you’re running RHEL, first you need to activate the optional software channel.